louispool/deskpi-super6c/README.md

    * enable **passwordless** SSH by pasting the public key of your (passwordless) SSH key pair.
     * set a common **username** for all your Pi's (I chose `deskpi`), as well as an optional password.
     * configure Wireless LAN, if it is supported by your CM **(optional)**
-5. Once completed, insert the SD Card into the CM's card slot.
+5. Once completed, insert the SD Card into the CMs card slot.
-6. Repeat this for all CMs - the headless CM's do not need a desktop environment, so the 64-bit lite version of Raspberry Pi OS should be sufficient.
+6. Repeat this for all CMs - the headless CMs do not need a desktop environment, so the 64-bit lite version of Raspberry Pi OS should be sufficient.
 Remember to change the hostname for every CM.

 See the [Notes](#notes) section above for additional information.